Kraken: Olaus Magnus (1539–1555)

 Later on, in 1555, Magnus released a work expanding on the map, titled Historia de Gentibus Septentrionalibus (English title: A Description of the Northern Peoples), a massive work describing Scandinavian customs, folklore and nature.
 In book 21, chapter 5, titled De horrilibus Monstris littorum Norvegiæ (The Horrible Monsters off the Coasts of Norway), he describes the Carta marina creature in detail, saying its part of a group of nameless monster fishes outside the Norwegian coast, which by extension are grouped with whales.
-The following description appears to intermix traits from both whales and squids; for one, he says it is black in color, with a square head the length of 10–12 cubits (roughly 6–7 m, if assumed to be Swedish ells: 0.594 m), with a body length of 14–15 cubits (roughly 8–9 m), giving a total length of 14–16 m, which is consistent with sperm whales; but also, spiny and sharp, which could stem from whale barnacles; however, around the head, it is equipped with long rootlike horns akin to the base of an upprooted tree, and its eyes are big, with a circumference of 8–10 cubits (roughly 1.5–1.9 m in diameter, the same as on Carta marina), the pupils being one cubit (≈ 0.6 m) in width and flaming red, which is more consistent with squids than any whale.
+The following description appears to intermix traits from both whales and squids; for one, he says it is black in color, with a square head the length of 10–12 cubits (roughly 6–7 m, if assumed to be Swedish ells: 0.594 m), with a body length of 14–15 cubits (roughly 8–9 m), giving a total length of 14–16 m, which is consistent with sperm whales; but also, spiny and sharp, which could stem from whale barnacles; however, around the head, it is equipped with long rootlike horns akin to the base of an uprooted tree, and its eyes are big, with a circumference of 8–10 cubits (roughly 1.5–1.9 m in diameter, the same as on Carta marina), the pupils being one cubit (≈ 0.6 m) in width and flaming red, which is more consistent with squids than any whale.
 In the dark, fishermen can see the flaming eyes from far away, indicating that these descriptions stem from the evening hours.
-The "flaming eyes" could stem from bioluminescent photophores, which are found on various squids, such as the Taningia danae, which has two very large photophoress on the end of two of its arms, the largest known in the natural world, but also the colossal squid, which actually has light organs in the eyes.
+The "flaming eyes" could stem from bioluminescent photophores, which are found on various squids, such as the Taningia danae, which has two very large photophores on the end of two of its arms, the largest known in the natural world, but also the colossal squid, which actually has light organs in the eyes.
 Lastly, it has a beard, the hairs thick as goose feathers.
 Such could be stalked whale barnacles, like Xenobalanus globicipitis, which usually hangs from fins or the lower jaw of whales.